Tim Lopes (journalist): Investigation

 Detective Daniel Gomes learned through speaking to shopkeepers and others in Vila Cruzeiro that Lopes had arrived at the favela in the afternoon and was accosted by traffickers at around 8:00.
 Before entering Vila Cruzeiro, he had arranged to have someone wait in a car outside of the favela in order to give him a ride home at a certain time.
 The driver continued to wait until midnight, at which point he contacted Rede Globo.
 Individuals at Globo subsequently waited until 11:00 am before contacting the police.
 At that time, a Globo attorney entered a nearby police station with the driver from the previous night and spoke with Inspector Daniel Gomes, the chief detective in charge of the Lopes case.

 When Gomes started investigating in Vila Cruzeiro that Monday, the word on the street was electric, as residents spoke about a man who had been captured and beaten by traffickers.
-It was related that the traffickers had taken this man to the top of Vila Cruzeiro hill and incinerated him in the micro-ondas (microwave oven) constructed in a rock formation.
+It was related that the traffickers had taken this man to the top of Vila Cruzeiro hill and incinerated him.
 Gomes was directed to the area and found burned tires, fresh blood, and human remains.
 It seemed to the police at the moment that Lopes' fate ended at that location, but through DNA testing they discovered that it was, in fact, not Lopes.

 Rio police detective Daniel Gomes looking over the area at the top of Pedra do Sapo hill where Tim Lopes was tied to a tree and tortured, and where charred bone fragments from Lopes were uncovered by Gomes and his team.
 The Pedra do Sapo favela is nearby, albeit not visible in this image.

-Days after Lopes' disappearance, two suspect traficantes (traffickers) were arrested by the 38ª DP-Brás de Pina Military Police in the Morro da Caixa DÁgua (Water Box Hill), which is in Penha near Vila Cruzeiro.
+Days after Lopes' disappearance, two suspect traffickers were arrested by the 38ª DP-Brás de Pina Military Police in the Morro da Caixa DÁgua, which is in Penha near Vila Cruzeiro.
 Both traffickers were part of Elias Maluco's gang.
 During interrogation, they went into detail and explained the entire course of events, stating that it was Elias Maluco who assassinated Tim Lopes.
 They described how Lopes was transported by car to the Grota in the Complexo do Alemão to meet Elias Maluco and others of the gang and how Lopes was recognized from television and made to suffer humiliation and torture and his body burned to destroy evidence.
 This led the detective, with substantial reinforcements, to diligently search the Grota and the Pedra do Sapo for Lopes' remains.